 Based in Stoke-on-Trent, DivideBuy has grown substantially since it was established in 2012.
 Starting with only a handful of employees and an initial angel investment of £130,000 to work on the prototype, the company quickly gained interest from a wide range of investors.
 In late 2014, DivideBuy raised £3.5m from Jon Moulton, through his family office.
 Last year, they closed a further £60m round – a mixture of equity funding and debt financing.
 Jon Moulton invested, alongside Souter Investments, the family investment office of Sir Brian Souter.

 DivideBuy is now a major fintech player, employing over 50 people and partnering with over 500 UK businesses.

 “We’ve taken what was a complicated process and made it simple,” says Flowers.
-“DivideBuy purchases the item, undertakes its own credit checks and manages the repayment options with the customer – and this all happens in 60 seconds or less.”
+“DivideBuy purchases the item undertakes its own credit checks and manages the repayment options with the customer.”

 This ease of use, Flowers claims, has made DivideBuy very appealing to retailers and customers, allowing it to grow at the rate it has.
 Flowers added: “Making it onto the Fast 50 list is a major achievement and a testament to the hard work of the team – and coming third is a huge honour.”